 - If a portable heater is in the setting, it has a protective covering to keep hands and objects away from the heating element and, it is: - 1.
-Electric and U.L. approved; - 2.
+Electric & U.L.
+Approved; - 2.
 Equipped with a tip-over shut-off switch; - 3.
-Placed at least 3 feet from curtains, paper, furniture, and any flammable object when in use; - 4.
+Placed at least 3 ft from curtains, paper, furniture, and any flammable object when in use; - 4.
 Not used as the primary source for heat in the setting; and - 5.
 Not used in bedrooms.